sethu1504/BookWorm/README.txt

 This text file contains a general overview of BRIE's codebase denoting which parts of the codebase contain what functionalities

 Folder src - Entire data collection and data loading.
-Contains the source code for web scraping, data cleaning, recommendation component and more.
 	Folder gcp_data_loading - Trials to load data into Google Cloud Platform Folder data_migration - Loading appropriate data into MySQL and Mongo database